EricMFink/ProfessionalResponsibility/_drafts/Cases/Lane.md

 Our de novo review leads us to independently conclude, contrary to Lane's contention, that his egregious pattern of abusive, disruptive, hostile, intemperate, intimidating, irresponsible, threatening, or turbulent conduct is sufficient relevant conduct to deny him admission to the bar.

-## _Lack of Candor._
+### Lack of Candor

 Question 7 of the application read: "List every job you have held for the ten year period immediately prior to the date of this application or since the age of 18, beginning with your present employment, if any.
 Please include self-employment, clerkships, internships, temporary or part-time employment and military service."
 Lane explained that he had failed to list the Colorado temporary employment because he held simple common labor jobs, and he may have either misread the question or forgotten about the jobs.
 We agree with the commission's determination that such an explanation is not credible.
 The correspondence between Lane and Henshaw set out earlier establishes not only that Lane failed to list the employment, but that he originally denied having had any employment during the period in question.

 In addition, not only did Lane fail to list his former membership in the Iowa bar, but he failed to reveal that he had previously been a member of the bar of this state, the very state whose bar he was again seeking to join.
 That piece of information was certainly one of the more important and relevant items he could have provided the commission.
 His explanation that he simply forgot to list it, or that he had run out of space, or that he did not think it was relevant or material, we find to be incredible, despite the somewhat contrary finding of the commission.

 Contrary to the commission's implication, we have never held that in order to be found to have lacked candor in filling out an application, an applicant must have had an intent to deceive.
 On the contrary, in [_In re Application of Majorek,_ 244 Neb.
 595, 604, 508 N.W.2d 275, 281 (1993),](https://scholar.google.com/scholar_case?case=644688135602170679&hl=en&as_sdt=6,34) we observed that "false, misleading, or evasive answers to bar application questions may be grounds for a finding of lack of requisite character and fitness."
-While an intent to deceive will reflect on whether such answers are false, misleading, or evasive, and would properly be considered by the commission, an applicant who recklessly fills out an application, as the consequence of which the application contains false answers, is just as culpable of lacking candor in the application process as is the [377](https://scholar.google.com/scholar_case?case=11198991863788394859#p377)[\*377](https://scholar.google.com/scholar_case?case=11198991863788394859#p377) applicant who intends to deceive the commission.
+While an intent to deceive will reflect on whether such answers are false, misleading, or evasive, and would properly be considered by the commission, an applicant who recklessly fills out an application, as the consequence of which the application contains false answers, is just as culpable of lacking candor in the application process as is the applicant who intends to deceive the commission.

 Accordingly, our de novo review of the record leads us to independently find that Lane lacked candor in filling out the application at issue.
 Moreover, contrary to Lane's contention, we independently find such conduct reflects on Lane's honesty, trustworthiness, diligence, and reliability, and thus provides an additional reason to deny him admission to the bar of this state.

-## DUE PROCESS AND EQUAL PROTECTION

-While Lane listed due process and equal protection violations among his reasons for appealing, he did not delineate the facts and pertinent authorities upon which he relied in making these claims.
-We have often held that errors assigned but not argued in a brief will not be considered by this court. [_Anderson/Couvillon v.
-Nebraska Dept. of Soc.
-Servs.,_ 248 Neb.
-651, 538 N.W.2d 732 (1995)](https://scholar.google.com/scholar_case?case=17384670268281638875&hl=en&as_sdt=6,34); [_Jirkovsky v.
-Jirkovsky,_ 247 Neb.
-141, 525 N.W.2d 615 (1995)](https://scholar.google.com/scholar_case?case=2941845017771611468&hl=en&as_sdt=6,34); [_Records v.
-Christensen,_ 246 Neb.
-912, 524 N.W.2d 757 (1994)](https://scholar.google.com/scholar_case?case=7170150215154155527&hl=en&as_sdt=6,34).
-The reasons for appealing assigned in the written statement filed under rule 15 serve the same function as assignments of error in a brief, namely, to advise the reviewing court of the issues to be decided, in the sense that the reviewing court is informed of the legal bases upon which the contention to be considered is grounded.
-See, [_Coyle v.
-Janssen,_ 212 Neb.
-785, 326 N.W.2d 44 (1982)](https://scholar.google.com/scholar_case?case=9421125957062418195&hl=en&as_sdt=6,34); [_Cook v.
-Lowe,_ 180 Neb.
-39, 141 N.W.2d 430 (1966)](https://scholar.google.com/scholar_case?case=5921789665742333740&hl=en&as_sdt=6,34).
-Accordingly, just as errors assigned but not argued in a brief will not be considered, so, too, reasons for appealing which are assigned in a written statement filed under rule 15 but which are not argued will not be considered.

-Consequently, under the law of this state, Lane's constitutional claims are procedurally barred.
-Indeed, Lane rejected an opportunity to file a brief in addition to the rule 15 written statement, in which brief he could have provided additional argument for his appeal reasons, had he elected to so do.
+[ * * * ]

-## CONCLUSION
+## Conclusion

 For the foregoing reasons, we affirm the commission's decision to deny Lane's application to be readmitted to the bar of this state through membership in the Nebraska State Bar Association.

 AFFIRMED.

-GERRARD, J., not participating.

-WRIGHT, Justice, dissenting.
+# WRIGHT, Justice, dissenting.

 The various incidents described by the majority suggest that Lane is at times obnoxious, has a temper, and can be difficult to work with and that these qualities appear to be amplified around women.
 With this, I cannot quibble.
 Until today, however, being obnoxious, having a quick temper, and being hard to get along with were not grounds for the extreme sanction of denial of admission to the Nebraska bar.
 The majority reaches far beyond the current rules governing admission to the Nebraska bar; therefore, I respectfully dissent.